 Currently enrolled students.
 Students with a declared major/minor in the program must be supported with courses, advising, and other services to complete the program.
 The faculty should plan to continue teaching required courses or make reasonable exceptions and course substitutions to those requirements to facilitate student completion of the requirements.
 In some cases, the faculty may need to adjust program requirements to maintain quality throughout the teach‐out period.
 Such a change in curricular requirements may require approval by the school/college curriculum committee.
 A change in the timing of course delivery may also be necessary.

 Prospective students.
 In accordance with requirements from the Higher Learning Commission (HLC), admission of new students to a discontinued program will cease.
-Students who have formally signaled an interest in the program by selecting the program on the application for admission (this includes undergraduate new freshman or transfer students or graduate students) or have otherwise been in a formal advising flow preceding declaration of the program will be informed that their program of interest is not available and what other program options are available.
+An exception may be made, on a case by case basis, for transfer students who could join the currently enrolled student cohort without lengthening the teach-out.
+Students who have formally signaled an interest in the program by selecting the program on the application for admission (this includes undergraduate new freshman, transfer students who could not join the current cohort as defined above, or graduate students) or have otherwise been in a formal advising flow preceding declaration of the program will be informed that their program of interest is not available and what other program options are available.
 Sufficient advance timing must be given for undergraduate programs to assure that prospective (accepted but not yet enrolled) and current students are not making their college choice decisions based on a program that may become unavailable.

 Stopped‐out undergraduate students.
 Stopped‐out undergraduate students generally will not be re‐admitted to an academic program that has been suspended or discontinued.
 However, students may petition and be evaluated on a case-by-case basis.
 The teach‐out plan must describe how stopped‐out undergraduate students will be supported to find an appropriate new academic program.
 Those planning to suspend or discontinue an undergraduate program should consult with the Director of the Advising, Career, and Exploratory Studies Center (ACES) to assist in planning advising considerations.